-When opening a new brokerage account you often will be able to choose between a cash and a margin account.
-This article will give you an overview of the benefits and disadvantages of both accounts.
-After reading this you should have a much easier time deciding on which account type is best for you and your trading style.
+When opening a new brokerage account, you usually will be able to choose between a cash account or a margin account.
+This article will give you an overview of the benefits and disadvantages of a cash account vs margin account.
+After reading this, you should have a much easier time deciding on which brokerage account type is best for you and your trading style.

 What is a Cash Account?

-As you can see, a cash account is much more straightforward and easier than a margin account.
+As you can see, a cash account is much more straightforward and easier to understand than a margin account.

 Do you need a Cash Account vs Margin Account?

 There is no one correct answer to this question.
 It all comes down to your personal preferences.